metakermit/responder-react/README.md

 - 🍪 quick start – create your own project in less than a minute using [cookiecutter][] (example [repo](https://github.com/metakermit/helloresponderreact) & [website](https://responder-react.herokuapp.com/))
 - 🚀 quick to launch – use a "Deploy to Heroku" button in the generated _README.md_ (looks like [this](https://github.com/metakermit/helloresponderreact#deploy)) – it's magic ✨ (actually [multiple buildpacks](https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app) & a [custom build step](https://devcenter.heroku.com/articles/nodejs-support#heroku-specific-build-steps))
+- 🐳 Docker support – get a dev environment up in no time with `docker-compose up`
 - 🔨 modern JS tooling – a seamless workflow using [Parcel][]
 - 🔀 frontend routing – using [React Router][] you can elegantly serve different React components on different urls
 - 📻 server routing – trusted old server-side routing still works, so go ahead & build the admin interface without any JS